Derived Reid's recipe for abelian subgroups of SL3(C): Preliminaries

 \subsection{Reid's recipe}

 Reid's recipe \cite{Kinosaki-97}, \cite{Craw-AnexplicitconstructionoftheMcKaycorrespondenceforAHilbC3} is an algorithm to construct the cohomological version of the McKay correspondence for abelian $G \subset \gsl_3(\mathbb{C})$.
 It begins with a toric geometry computation which marks internal edges and vertices of the $G$-$\hilb$ triangulation $\Sigma$ with characters of $G$.
 This marking is a key to stating our main result, Theorem \ref{theorem-derived-reids-recipe}, so below we give a brief summary of its construction.
+See Section \ref{section-example-the-group-and-the-resolution} and Figure \ref{figure-34} for a worked example.

 First we mark each edge $(e,f)$ in $\Sigma$ according to the following rule.
 The one-dimensional ray in $M$ perpendicular to the hyperplane $\left< e,f\right>$ in $L$ has two primitive generators: $\frac{m_1}{m_2}$ and $\frac{m_2}{m_1}$, where $m_1, m_2$ are co-prime regular monomials in $\regring$.
 As $M$ is the lattice of $G$-invariant Laurent monomials, $m_1$ and $m_2$ have to be of the same character $\chi$ for some $\chi \in G^\vee$.
 We say that $(e,f)$ is \it carved out \rm by the ratio $m_1 : m_2$ (or $m_2 : m_1$) and \it mark it \rm by $\chi$.